-Proposed Maximum Aggregate Offering Amount of Title of Each Class of Securities to be Registered Price (1) Registration Fee Common Stock (2) \$60,000,000 \$7,470.00 Underwriter Warrant (3) \$ 1,000 Shares of Common Stock Underlying Underwriter Warrant \$ 7,500,000 \$ 933.75 Total \$67,501,000 \$8,403.75 (4)
+Proposed Maximum Aggregate Offering Amount of Title of Each Class of Securities to be Registered Price (1) Registration Fee Common Stock (2) \$ 50,000,000 \$6,225.00 Underwriter Warrant (3) \$ 1,000 Shares of Common Stock Underlying Underwriter Warrant \$ 6,250,000 \$ 778.13 Total \$ 56,251,000 \$7,003.13 (4)

-- Estimated solely for the purpose of calculating the amount of the registration fee pursuant to Rule 457(o) under the Securities Act of 1933, as amended. - Pursuant to Rule 416 under the Securities Act of 1933, as amended, there is also being registered hereby such indeterminate number of additional shares of common stock of the registrant as may be issued or issuable because of stock splits, stock dividends, stock distributions, and similar transactions. - No registration fee required pursuant to Rule 457(g) under the Securities Act of 1933, as amended.
+- Estimated solely for the purpose of calculating the amount of the registration fee pursuant to Rule 457(o) under the Securities Act of 1933, as amended. - Pursuant to Rule 416 under the Securities Act of 1933, as amended, there is also being registered hereby such indeterminate number of additional shares of common stock of the registrant as may be issued or issuable because of stock splits, stock dividends, stock distributions, and similar transactions. - No registration fee required pursuant to Rule 457(g) under the Securities Act of 1933, as amended. - The registrant previously paid \$5,192.32 in registration fees in connection with a previous filing of this Registration Statement.

-Previously paid.

-The registrant hereby amends this Registration Statement on such date or dates as may be necessary to delay its effective date until the registrant shall file a further amendment, which specifically states that this Registration Statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933, as amended, or until this Registration Statement shall become effective on such date as the Commission, acting pursuant to said Section 8(a), may determine
+The registrant hereby amends this Registration Statement on such date or dates as may be necessary to delay its effective date until the registrant shall file a further amendment, which specifically states that this Registration Statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933, as amended, or until this Registration Statement shall become effective on such date as the Commission, acting pursuant to said Section 8(a), may determine.